Prograf-UFF/ConformalLayers/README.md

 ## Documentation

-Here you find a brief description of the namespaces, macros, classes, functions, procedures, and operators available for the user.
-All methods are available with C++ and most of them with Python.
+Here you find a brief description of the classes available for the user.
 The detailed documentation is not ready yet.

 Contents: